Sizing Guide

 This guide is for a reference only.
 When in doubt, our concierge team is here to help you find the perfect fit.
 La OM is not responsible if you order the wrong size.
 Please reach out to us here if you're still unsure.

-Our stylists can further assist you in finding your right size, recommend styling tips, and any other questions you may have.
+Laura can further assist you in finding your right size, recommend styling tips, and any other questions you may have.